rajdip-i/LLM-Nemo-Guardrails/README.md

 # Local LLM Guardrails Lab

-A hands-on experimentation project for building, testing, and refining conversational guardrails with [NVIDIA NeMo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) and [Ollama](https://ollama.com/)
+A experimentation project for building, testing, and refining conversational guardrails with [NVIDIA NeMo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) and [Ollama](https://ollama.com/)

 - topical boundaries for a task-focused assistant;